 A crash course in merino wool:

-- Probably the most popular type of sheep’s wool used in the outdoors industry
+- Probably the most popular type of sheep’s wool used in the outdoors industry.

-- Generally, finer, softer, more comfortable and retains its shape longer than traditional wool
+- Generally, finer, softer, more comfortable, and retains its shape longer than traditional wool.

-- Merino is naturally antimicrobial and is much more resistant than most fibers to odor-causing bacteria
+- Merino is naturally antimicrobial and is much more resistant than most fibers to odor-causing bacteria.

-All these characteristics and properties have made merino wool one of the most sought after materials for socks, gloves, and garments worn close to the body.
+All these characteristics and properties have made merino wool one of the most sought-after materials for socks, gloves, and garments worn close to the body.

 #3 Synthetics are used for improved functionality

-While “functionality” often sounds too vague, in the case of winter socks it could be defined easily: durability + wear and tear resistance + insulation + moisture management properties + lower weight + elasticity – shrinkage – pilling.
+functionality = durability + wear and tear resistance + insulation + moisture management properties + lower weight + elasticity – shrinkage – pilling

 Cushioning